-What is Research Objective?
+What is a Research Objective?

-Research objective is defined as a clear and concise statement of the specific goals and aims of a research study.
+A research objective is defined as a clear and concise statement of the specific goals and aims of a research study.
 It outlines what the researcher intends to accomplish and what they hope to learn or discover through their research.
 Research objectives are crucial for guiding the research process and ensuring that the study stays focused and on track.

 Key characteristics of research objectives include:

 - Clarity: Research objectives should be clearly defined and easy to understand.
 One should ensure there is no space for ambiguity or misinterpretation.

 - Specificity: Objectives should be specific and narrowly focused on the aspects of the research topic that the study intends to investigate.
 They should answer the question of “what” or “which” rather than “how” or “why.”

 - Measurability: Research objectives should be formulated in a way that allows for measurement and evaluation.
 This means that there should be a way to determine whether the objectives have been achieved or not.